 What to Catch: Trout, American Shad, Black Largemouth and Smallmouth Bass, Walleye, Striped Bass, Muskellunge, American Eel

-Part of the Wild and Scenic Rivers System, Upper Delaware is a Pocono Mountains gem.
+Part of the National Wild and Scenic Rivers System, Upper Delaware is a Pocono Mountains gem.
 Muskellunge hang out in shallow, weedy water, while walleye are typically found in deeper holes and eddies.
 For the best trout fishing, drop a line in late spring, early summer, or fall.

 Nearby Town: Erie